taw00/manuscript-css/README.md

   document, you are on your own.
 For now.
 I'll probably play with that in the future.

-### Porting your finished draft to LibreOffice and/or Google Docs (or any other
+### Porting your finished draft to OnlyOffice, LibreOffice, or any other
-word processor)
+word processor

-**LibreOffice**

-I have included Libreoffice templates in this repository.
-Copy the templates into the `$HOME/Templates/` folder.
-(Look in `Tools > Options, LibreOffice > Paths` for your Templates folder location.)
+**Pandoc to .odt to .docx - NOT RECOMMENDED**

-You could use Pandoc to generate a functional, but messy LibreOffice `.odt` document and then edit it until it is properly formatted.
+In theory, you could use Pandoc to generate a functional, but messy LibreOffice `.odt` document and then edit it until it is properly formatted.
 But … that document will be MESSY.
+I do not recommend, but here is how you do that.

 ```plaintext
 pandoc -o your-manuscript.odt your-manuscript.md
 ```

-Better, though tedious, is to create a fresh document in LibreOffice from one of the templates I have provided.
-And then cut and paste text from the PDF you generated using one of the methods above, adjusting the formatting as needed.
-Not ideal, but it works and it goes faster than it sounds.

-To create a nice clean fresh-from-a-template LibreOffice document:
-- Open LibreOffice
-- `File > New > Templates...` and pick the appropriate template.
-- Here are some of my customizations.
-The templates are templated as such because they closely match Google Docs import/export style names.
-Looking at all the styles, everything under
-    * "normal" represents everything in the document: "normal" is the text and
-    * other random things.
-    * "Heading 1" is for part titles.
-    * "Heading 2" is for chapter titles.
-    * "Heading 6" is for dinkus markers and the -30- marker.
-You will have to figure out how to wedge everything else in if you did a bunch of fancy things.
-- cut-and-paste from that PDF (CTRL-SHIFT-V to make sure you paste without formatting) a bit at a time and then change the style for each paragraph and whatnot.
+**Word (.docx) Templates**

+I have included MS Word-compatible example documents in this repository that can serve the purpose of a baseline template for you to work from.
+Copy the appropriate template into a working folder, rename it to your story, and copy-and-paste from your generated PDF into that `.docx` file, working to retain the proper formatting.
+It works and it goes faster than it sounds.

+As you work with one of those templates, notice the custom styling used for each manuscript-specific element within the document.
+If you are not familiar with managing your document using styles, now is the time to learn.

 **Google Docs**